Moscow-Squad/CineVerse/README.md

 This diagram illustrates a modern, multi-module architecture based on Clean Architecture principles.
 The arrows indicate the direction of dependency; for example, an arrow from **`:presentation`** to **`:domain`** means the **`:presentation`** module depends on the **`:domain`** module.

 This setup ensures that core business logic is independent and that the UI and data layers can be modified or replaced without affecting the rest of the system.
+This separation of concerns makes the codebase modular, testable, and easy to maintain.

 Here's a breakdown of each module's role: